Etempa-Web-Solutions/Joy-Theme-Documentation/Components/elements.md

 Where possible, use appropriate heading types for the heading that you need.
 However, sometimes you need to make something look like a different heading level, in which case you can use classes: `.h0` - `.h6` Where `.h0` is the largest size.

 Section headings can be defined by using `.section_heading` which will remove the top margin of the heading.

+### Text Container

+Using the class `.text_content_container` will add a small amount of padding as well as adding the `text_content_container` mixin (meaning the margins are tidied up around the first and last elements).
+If you need any extra padding, or no padding at all then these can be added as classes (e.g. `.no_padding`)